 The Resort at Longboat Key Club, a luxury resort in the Sarasota area, offers 223 large rooms and suites.
 The resort offers a pool, fitness center, tennis courts, a kids’ club, 27 holes of golf, 8 on-site restaurants, and a beautiful beach.
 While I loved looking at the pool from my hotel balcony, I preferred to hang out at the beach.
 You can easily spend multiple days there, and can rent beach loungers, beds, cabanas, and umbrellas (hotel guests receive complimentary chair rentals).
 I loved the beach – it’s such a beautiful spot.

 When we booked our JetBlue Getaways trip to Marco Island years ago, I wasn’t familiar at all with the island.
 I looked at online reviews as well as prices, and ended up booking the Marco Beach Ocean Resort.
 This luxury resort offers a number of family amenities including an outdoor pool, beachfront access, watersports, and family suites.
 We spent most of our time at the resort, but when we did dine out, it was easy to walk to a few local places.
 We loved our stay there, and definitely want to return.
+Marco Island Beach is definitely one of the best Florida beaches for families.
 While you are in Marco Island, make sure you check out the Dolphin Study Eco-Tour and Cruise, which my kids absolutely loved.

 Ritz-Carlton Key Biscayne